 However, you should include sufficient factual information pertaining to the wrongdoing that allows for an appropriate assessment and or investigation by the prescribed person into the matter being disclosed.

-For example, if a worker was communicating information about the state of the hospital, then a statement that “you are not complying with Health and Safety requirements” would appear to be a mere allegation, which does not contain adequate specific factual information that tends to show a relevant wrongdoing, and therefore does not provide sufficient factual information to allow and assessment and or investigation and further information would be useful for that purpose.
+For example, if a worker was communicating information about the state of a hospital, then a statement that “you are not complying with health and safety requirements” would appear to be a mere allegation, which does not contain adequate specific factual information that tends to show a relevant wrongdoing, and therefore does not provide sufficient factual information to allow an assessment and or investigation and further information would be useful for that purpose.
 However, a statement that “The wards have not been cleaned for the past two weeks.
-Yesterday, sharps were left lying around” would be more likely to include information to show a relevant wrongdoing, and would in turn be more useful to the hospital in terms of their assessment, investigation and taking of appropriate action”.
+Yesterday, sharps were left lying around” would be more likely to include information to show a relevant wrongdoing, and would in turn be more useful to the hospital in terms of their assessment, investigation and taking of appropriate action.